 The distributed web presents emerging alternatives

-The promise of the Distributed Web (DWeb) is that it gives everyone the ability to control their digital networks and platforms.
+The promise of the Decentralized Web (DWeb) is that it gives everyone the ability to control their digital networks and platforms.
 In distributed networks, the underlying code, data, and network infrastructure are managed by many.

 We are trapped by network effects